alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/middleware/index.md

 ### paymasterAndData

-`paymasterAndData` middleware is responsible for computing `paymasterAndData` fields of user operation after estimating gas and fees. `dummyPaymasterAndData` is a dummy middleware that just returns a Hex string to be used during gas and fee estimation.
+`paymasterAndData` middleware is responsible for computing `paymasterAndData` fields of user operation after estimating gas and fees. `dummyPaymasterAndData` is a dummy middleware that returns a Hex string for gas and fee estimation.
 This will depend on your paymaster provider and must be a value that accurately resembles the gas cost of using your paymaster and does not revert during validation.

 ### customMiddleware

-By default, this is a no-op middleware, but available for you to include any custom step during the user operation construction pipeline.
+This is a no-op middleware, but you can include any custom step during the user operation construction pipeline.

 ### userOperationSimulator